Zeioth/vim-doxygen/README.md

 * Record a cool video.

-## Minor bugs
+## Improvements
 * The bootstrap version seems outdated.
 We should distribute a default doxyfile for now.

-## Improvements
 * Offer a way to use a local doxyfile.
 * Use the helpers to make sure all directories defined by default work on all operative systems.